-How to Spend 3 Days in Cairo; Plan The ULTIMATE Cairo Itinerary
+How to Spend 3 Days in Cairo in 2024; Plan The ULTIMATE Cairo Itinerary

 I have been to Cairo 5 times now.
 It’s my base as I run my tours to Socotra, Yemen each year, so I know the city pretty well these days.
 If you’re wondering how to spend 3 days in Cairo, I’m the guy to make sure you don’t miss anything, you stay in the best area, and you maximise your time there.
 I’ve taken my mum to Cairo safely, taken my girlfriend to Cairo in luxury, I’ve taken my tour groups there and I’ve backpacked there on a budget.
 Here’s how I breakdown my Cairo itinerary each time.